Making a whiplash claim - what you need to know

 There are many legal firms in the UK that could offer to help you negotiate a claim or take your case to court.

 Typically, they operate on a no-win, no-fee basis, which means you pay them their fees out of any settlement you get.
-But, it's important to take the time to research any firm before signing up.
-Always make sure you're aware of any fees involved and when they'll be taken.
+But, always take the time to research any firm before signing up.
+Make sure you’re aware of any fees involved and when the legal firm will take them.

 If it’s a relatively straightforward claim, it should be resolved by your insurer, usually within a few months.